 Yogaglo is a large platform for guided meditations that lets you choose your meditation session according to your length, teacher, goal, and level.
 This is an amazing app for both new and experienced meditators.

-The best part is that every guide is led by a teacher that helps you in every step of the way.
+The best part is that every guide is led by a teacher that helps you every step of the way.

 Each one of these meditation apps is worth trying as they all focus on improving the mental health of the user.